mdeanda/docker-node-pm2/README.md

     -v /path/to/app/source:/app

 Also, the executable (app entry js file) should be noted as the environment variable APP.
-The default value for APP variable is `app.js`.
+The default value for APP variable is `bin/www`.

-The container exposes 80 and 443 ports so you can bind to them.
+The container exposes 3000 ports so you can bind to them.

 So a complete command for running a node.js application with pm2 would be;

-    docker run -d -e "APP=app.js" -p 3000:80 -v /path/to/app/source:/app dashersw/node-pm2
+    docker run -d -e "CLUSTER=5" -p 80:3000 -v /path/to/app/source:/app dashersw/node-pm2